-Cash and cash equivalents are classified as FVTPL and are accounted for at fair value.
 Cash equivalents typically include highly liquid investments with original maturities of three months or less, and which are subject to an insignificant risk of change in value.
 Cash equivalents are held for the purpose of meeting short-term cash commitments rather than for investment or other purposes.